Skip to content

 38. Publishes traceability data at crusher level?

-[Externally verified] The company has published the traceability data for the percentage of supply traceable to plantation level per crusher for all crushing facilities.
+[Externally verified] The company has published the traceability data for the percentage of supply traceable to the plantation level per crusher for all crushing facilities.
+This information is externally verified by the Control Union.

 • Organisation: 1 / 1 100%